-Lisa is an executive coach, speaker (invite me to speak here), entrepreneur, founder of Wise Mama and co-founder of Mindfulness Based Achievement (MBA) who has dedicated her life to inspiring others to achieve success in an entirely new way.
+Lisa is an executive coach, speaker (invite me to speak here), author, entrepreneur, founder of Wise Mama and co-founder of Mindfulness Based Achievement (MBA) who has dedicated her life to inspiring others to achieve success in an entirely new way.
 Her corporate and individual programs teach high leaders how to "Lean In" without burning out.
 Her MBA curriculum has been taught to hundreds of women and men, as well as at Google, The Stanford Graduate School of Business, LinkedIn, Microsoft, StubHub!, Uber, Airbnb, Goldman Sachs, DocuSign, Charles Schwab, YouTube, ITG, BrightRoll, Castlight Health, Bain & Co. and many others.
 Lisa graduated Magna cum laude from Vanderbilt University in Nashville, TN and lives in San Francisco with her husband and daughter.

 When I'm not working....A visual Bio via MY instagram Account

 After almost a decade in tech, mobile, media, PR and marketing, and most recently helping transform a start up mobile advertising company into a recognized brand with 100 percent year over year revenue growth, I walked into the office one day and quit my job.

 I had gone from being a junior level employee to the youngest and first female on the executive team and had recently been named a woman to watch by the leading trade publication.
 Everything appeared great on paper, but my job felt meaningless and I knew I was leaving the best of my talents at home every day.

 I was so crazy busy trying to achieve success, that I forgot what I was doing it all for.
 And in a world where busyness is the new black and a sign of prestige, this was surprisingly easy to do.

 I felt completely stuck, wanting a change, but not knowing what do to next, a strangely unfamiliar feeling for me.